EducationalTestingService/rsmtool/doc/tutorial_rsmxval.rst

 Let's take a look at the options in our configuration file.

 - **Line 2**: We define an experiment ID used to identify the files produced as part of this experiment.
-- **Line 3**: We also provide a description which will be included in the various reports.
+- **Line 3**: We provide a description which will be included in the various reports.
 - **Line 4**: We list the path to our training file with the feature values and human scores.
 For this tutorial, we used ``.csv`` format, but several other :ref:`input file formats <input_file_format>` are also supported.
 - **Line 5**: This field indicates the number of cross-validation folds we want to use.
 If this field is not specified, ``rsmxval`` uses 5-fold cross-validation by default.
 - **Line 6**: This field indicates that the human (reference) scores in our ``.csv`` file are located in a column named ``score``.